Open Future New Zealand

 Red Divider Line

-In the USA, Virta Health (https://www.virtahealth.com/) extended Sarah Hallberg's programme and has been highly successful treating patients with health insurance, online, reducing medication for everyone, elimination insulin use for most, and reversing Type II Diabetes for 56% of those in the programme.
+In the USA, WWW Link Virta Health (https://www.virtahealth.com/) extended Sarah Hallberg's programme and has been highly successful treating patients with health insurance, online, reducing medication for everyone, elimination insulin use for most, and reversing Type II Diabetes for 56% of those in the programme.
 63% eliminate the use of medication.
-Five year statistics are available. (https://www.virtahealth.com/blog/long-term-type-2-diabetes-reversal-remission-clinical-trial-real-world)
+WWW Link Five year statistics are available. (https://www.virtahealth.com/blog/long-term-type-2-diabetes-reversal-remission-clinical-trial-real-world)

 In England some eight years ago, Dr David Unwin was (Like many doctors.) introduced to low-carbohydrate weight loss and diabetes reversal by a patient, who had cured herself, and her husband.
 It's now a famous story.
 The Royal College of GP's adopted his clinical protocol, and (rather reluctantly) the NHS has followed.
 In the 2017-2018 year the Norwood Surgery, Southport, where Dr Unwin is a principle GP, saved the NHS £57,000 in drug costs alone.